 Eight years after the Joker's reign of anarchy, Batman, with the help of the enigmatic Catwoman, is forced from his exile to save Gotham City, now on the edge of total annihilation, from the brutal guerrilla terrorist Bane.

-When the menace known as the Joker emerges from his mysterious past, he wreaks havoc and chaos on the people of Gotham.
+When the menace known as The Joker emerges from his mysterious past, he wreaks havoc and chaos on the people of Gotham.
 The Dark Knight must accept one of the greatest psychological and physical tests of his ability to fight injustice.

-Despite his tarnished reputation after the events of The Dark Knight, in which he took the rap for Dent's crimes, Batman feels compelled to intervene to assist the city and its police force which is struggling to cope with Bane's plans to destroy the city.Written by
+Despite his tarnished reputation after the events of The Dark Knight (2008), in which he took the rap for Dent's crimes, Batman feels compelled to intervene to assist the city and its Police force, which is struggling to cope with Bane's plans to destroy the city.Written by

 22 of 35 people found this review helpful.

 Was this review helpful to you?

 | Report this